(1) The several incorporated municipalities and counties shall have power and responsibility:

 (2) Each local government shall maintain a comprehensive plan of the type and in the manner set out in this part or prepare amendments to its existing comprehensive plan to conform it to the requirements of this part and in the manner set out in this part.

 (3) A municipality established after the effective date of this act shall, within 1 year after incorporation, establish a local planning agency, pursuant to s.
 163.3174, and prepare and adopt a comprehensive plan of the type and in the manner set out in this act within 3 years after the date of such incorporation.
-A county comprehensive plan shall be deemed controlling until the municipality adopts a comprehensive plan in accord with this act.
+A county comprehensive plan is controlling until the municipality adopts a comprehensive plan in accordance with this act.
+A comprehensive plan adopted after January 1, 2019, and all land development regulations adopted to implement the comprehensive plan must incorporate each development order existing before the comprehensive plan’s effective date, may not impair the completion of a development in accordance with such existing development order, and must vest the density and intensity approved by such development order existing on the effective date of the comprehensive plan without limitation or modification.

 (4) Any comprehensive plan, or element or portion thereof, adopted pursuant to this act, which but for its adoption after the deadlines established pursuant to previous versions of this act would have been valid, shall be valid.